-What makes Love and Logic work?
+What makes Love and Logic work for parents and teachers?
 Some believe it’s our strong emphasis on setting limits.
-They think that folks who are struggling with their kids just aren’t setting enough limits.
+They think that parents who are struggling with their kids, or teachers who are losing control of their students, just aren’t setting enough limits.
 Others believe that the power of Love and Logic has more to do with providing consequences for misbehavior.
 They think that those who’re unsuccessful with kids just need to do a better job of providing bigger and more powerful consequences.

 Everything rests on relationships.
 Limits gain their power from them, and so do consequences.
-So, if we want Love and Logic to have its full power, we’re wise to do plenty of the following:
+So, if we want Love and Logic to have its full power, we’re wise to do plenty of the following with our kids or students:

 We know that time spent building relationships will pay off better than any other investment.
 Thank you for reading and for sharing with educators and parents you know and love.